Clients

 If authorizations are disabled, your client will have full access based on the scopes you selected during creation.

-Configuring a client application in a Self-Managed environment with OIDC then involves two steps:
+Configuring a client application in a Self-Managed environment with OIDC involves two steps:

 - Register your client application with your identity provider to obtain client credentials.